 Bailout official labels mortgage modification program a failure

 The Inspector General of government bailout programs has labeled the mortgage modification program a failure.
 Neal Barofsky, appointed to oversee the bailout programs including the Home Affordable Modification Program, blasted the program in a Congressional hearing for being ineffective.
-More than half a million applicants have gotten their mortgages modified.
+More than half a million consumers have gotten their mortgages modified.

 Mortgage modification program blasted in hearing